lavalink-devs/Lavalink/IMPLEMENTATION.md

 How to write your own client.
 The Java [Lavalink-Client](https://github.com/FredBoat/Lavalink-Client) will serve as an example implementation.
 The Java client has support for JDA, but can also be adapted to work with other JVM libraries.

-JSON comments are for illustration purposes only, and will not be accepted by the server.

 ## Requirements
 * You must be able to send messages via a shard's mainWS connection.
 * You must be able to intercept voice server updates from mainWS on your shard connection.